 - Glare or halos.
 Laser eye surgeries can sometimes cause glare or halos as you recover.

 - Foreign object sensation.
 Foreign object sensation is the feeling that something is in your eye.
 LASEK and PRK patients may experience this sensation while recovering.

 - Corneal haze.
 Some patients may develop blurred vision from extra scar tissue.
-This is a rare side effect of LASEK surgery.
+This is a rare side effect of LASEK and PRK surgery.

 - Increased healing period, especially compared to LASIK

 What are the benefits of LASEK and PRK?

-- LASEK and PRK at IQ Laser Vision in San Francisco have a lot of benefits.
+- LASEK and PRK at IQ Laser Vision have a lot of benefits.
 You won’t need to wear glasses or contact lenses anymore, which means you’ll save money and a lot of hassle.

 - Your vision will be clear, and your corneas will be stronger.
 When you choose LASEK or PRK instead of LASIK, you won’t have any of the potential complications that might come with creating a corneal flap.

-- LASEK is also a good option for patients who might not qualify for LASIK.
+- LASEK and PRK are also a good option for patients who might not qualify for LASIK.
 If you have a thin cornea, a high prescription, or a cornea that’s irregularly shaped, LASEK could be a better choice for you.

 Will my vision change later in life?